 Gynecological exams are recommended for females age 21 and older.
 The exam allows a healthcare provider to assess normal development of reproductive organs and screen for certain health problems.
 Exams are also an opportunity to talk to a clinical about sexual health and reproductive concerns.

-Please contact Student Health Service (SHS) to make an appointment.
+Please contact UChicago Student Wellness to make an appointment.
 Note that gynecological exams are typically scheduled three to four weeks in advance.

 Pap Smear Screening Guidelines